lukasn9/FootballAnalysis/README.md

 ## MS Azure
 The Football Analysis tool can be connected to an Azure IoT Hub in order to vizualise the generated data using Power BI for ease of access.
+To connect your Azure IoT Hub, input your connection key in the `config.json` file.

 ![Azure](readme_assets/pic4.png)